ix5/sx-docs/content/docs/flashing-kagura.md

 - Click "Wipe" and choose the lower-right button to format /data.
 Return to "home screen".

-## Caveats
-**Adding fingerprint crashes device:** You need to tap your finger onto the scanner once during the initial "How-to" screen, then *wait for 3 animations* when the "Lift, then touch again" screen is shown.
-Then put your finger on the scanner and let it get scanned like you normally would.

 <div class="message warning">
   <h5>Attention!</h5>
 Please also read the